-Allied forces were radioed the news on their final approach; the Japanese had fled, and Vigan escaped destruction.
+Allied forces had radioed the news on their final approach; the Japanese had fled, and Vigan escaped destruction.

 This last-second veering off spared an eclectic collection of exotic wooden homes built in an amalgam of Mexican and Chinese styles, a meld that must be seen for disbelief.

-These sprawling homes were built by rich Chinese merchants in the 19th century, constructed of exotic dark woods on four-inch planking, and stuffed with musical instruments, typewriters, and horsy accoutrements, now quaintly antique.
+These sprawling homes were built by rich Chinese merchants in the 19th century, constructed of exotic dark woods on four-inch planking, and stuffed with musical instruments, typewriters, and horsy accouterments, now quaintly antique.

 The windows were formed from capiz shells hijacked from a flat bivalve indigenous to the Philippine Sea.
-The capiz is about the size of a clam, and translucent, much cheaper than glass and impervious to the Philippine’s frequent typhoons.
+The Capiz is about the size of a clam, and translucent, much cheaper than glass and impervious to Philippine’s frequent typhoons.

-Vigan’s cobblestone streets are reminiscent of Cartagena on Columbia’s Caribbean coast, complete with horse carriages for local commuters and lounging tourists, hirable for two bucks an hour.
+Vigan’s cobblestone streets are reminiscent of Cartagena on Columbia’s Caribbean coast, complete with horse carriages for local commuters and lounging tourists, hireable for two bucks an hour.